 Thames 2296, Palermo Soho

 You can expect scrumptious dishes like quail, snapper, clams, duck confit, homemade pastas, rabbit and many more delights that you normally wouldn’t see on Buenos Aires menus.
-Above, one of my all-time favorites, is the slow cooked Osso Bucco Cannelloni (made in-house), served with provolone cheese, tomatoes and topped with an herbed butter.
-I admit, sometimes there are misses: I wouldn’t recommend ordering the bife de chorizo since there are many more exciting options on the menu.
-The risotto hasn’t been my favorite either, as it can be somewhat one note.
-But more often than not, I come away very happy.
+One of my all-time favorites, is the slow cooked Osso Bucco Cannelloni (made in-house), served with provolone cheese, tomatoes and topped with an herbed butter.
+The each starter is more appealing than the previous, and it’s hard to pass up a lechón that has been slowly cooked for a ridiculous amount of time under low heat.
+Although you can skip the bife de chorizo and risotto, I’ve found the LP has been the most consistently good restaurant in the city.
 When asked by tourists for the best places to eat in Buenos Aires, Las Pizarras gets my vote.